Best Exercises For People With Bad Knees

 Arthritis Can Cause Knee Pain.

 Knee pain is most common among those over 60 but can affect anybody.
-Among the inevitable consequences of becoming older, arthritis is the gradual degeneration of the knee joints and inflammation of the joints.
+Arthritis, the gradual degeneration and inflammation of the knee joints is one of the inevitable consequences of ageing.
 Arthritis can eventually result in osteoarthritis.

 Osteoarthritis, or “wear and tear” arthritis, is a joint disease in which the joint progressively deteriorates over time due to normal use.
 People who are overweight, have ever had a knee infection, or have suffered from knee trauma are at a higher risk of developing chronic knee osteoarthritis.

-Rheumatoid arthritis (RA) is one of several possible illnesses that might cause knee pain.
-Rheumatoid Arthritis is a long-term condition that typically causes swelling and stiffness within the joints.
+Rheumatoid arthritis (RA) is one of several illnesses that might cause knee pain.
+It is a long-term condition that typically causes swelling and stiffness in the joints.
 When treating chronic autoimmune diseases like RA, the body’s cells might mistakenly attack healthy tissues.
 There are symmetrical symptoms on both sides of the body (bilateral).

 Knee Injuries Can Cause Lasting Knee Pain